 Bees, wasps and hornets

-Bees only sting to defend themselves — and die when they do — but wasps and hornets are more aggressive.
-All are attracted to sugary drinks, so when you’re outdoors, avoid drinking from cans and other containers that bees and wasps can fly into.
+All these insects are attracted to sugary drinks, so when you’re outdoors, avoid drinking from cans and other containers that bees and wasps can fly into.
 Close unfinished bottled drinks as soon as you can.

-If you do get stung then removing the sting quickly is the key to reducing pain.
+If you do get stung, then removing the sting quickly is the key to reducing pain.
 Scrape it out with a credit card, or squeeze it out with your fingers.
-For these particular stings, avoid using tweezers as doing so can spread the venom (you can use tweezers to remove stings from other creatures such as jellyfish - see below - as well as tick bites).
+For these particular stings, avoid using tweezers as you can spread the venom.

 Wash and, if possible, elevate the area to reduce swelling.
 Pressing something cold against the bite can also help reduce the swelling.

-A small proportion of the population are allergic to bee and wasp stings.
-Seek immediate medical advice from a doctor in the event of breathing difficulties, fast heartbeat, confusion, clammy skin or light-headedness.
+A small proportion of us are allergic to bee and wasp stings.
+Get immediate medical advice from a doctor in the event of breathing difficulties, fast heartbeat, confusion, clammy skin or light-headedness.

 Rinse the area with water and apply an antihistamine (for children aged above 2).
-Anyone who suffers from asthma should carry an inhaler, and oral antihistamines will ease throat and eye irritation.
+Anyone who suffers from asthma should carry an inhaler, and oral antihistamines will help to ease throat and eye irritation.

 Several species of jellyfish are found in the English Channel, the North Sea and the Baltic Sea.
-The most venomous is the Lion’s Mane, which grows to 2m in diameter, and has been found off the coasts of France, Germany, Ireland, Sweden and the UK.
+The most venomous is the Lion’s Mane, which grows up to 2m, and has been found off the coasts of France, Germany, Ireland, Sweden and the UK.

 Avoid swimming in water where you know there are jellyfish.
-If you are stung, rinse the area with seawater — not fresh — and remove any spines using tweezers or the edge of a credit card.
-Soak the area in water as hot as can be tolerated for at least 30 minutes — or apply hot flannels or towels.
+If you’re stung, rinse the area with seawater – not fresh – and remove any spines using tweezers.
+Soak the area in water as hot as can be tolerated for at least 30 minutes – or apply hot flannels or towels.
 Take paracetamol or ibuprofen for the pain.

-If you are stung by a jellyfish, never…
+If you’re stung by a jellyfish, it’s best not to:

 - Use vinegar